Tear Cap Workshops Board of Directors

 President: Sally Dunning, RN, BSN

 Sally is recently retired, after working for more than forty years as a nurse, primarily in maternity and then with elders, at a small local hospital.
 She also serves as the President of Board of Trustees of the Bridgton Public Library and is the proud mother of two teachers and five grandchildren.
 Sally was married for 33 years to the award winning historic restoration carpenter, Bob Dunning, until his untimely passing.
 Sally is Tear Cap Workshops’ founding board president.

 Secretary: John Bowen, JD

-John has been an attorney for the last thirty-two years and is licensed to practice in federal and state courts in Massachusetts and in the First Circuit Court of Appeals.
+John has been an attorney for the last thirty-five years and is licensed to practice in federal and state courts in Massachusetts and in the First Circuit Court of Appeals.
 He has worked as both a defense attorney and as a prosecutor in criminal cases, serving as an Assistant Attorney General for 21 years.
 John is primarily a litigator, having tried dozens of jury trials and argued numerous appeals, in addition to negotiating many settlements – all for a range of public and private clients.
 He now specializes in land use litigation and is a proud husband and dad.
 John is also a founding board member.

 Scott has degrees from the School of Forest Resources and School of Engineering at University of Maine in Orono.
 He is currently employed as Product Development Manager for Malone Auto Racks in Westbrook Maine.
 Scott is also a woodworker, avid outdoorsman, and community activist.